 - tour guides

-You will have to pay for all these things whether you travel alone or choose a touring company.
+You will have to pay for all these things whether you travel alone or choose a tour company.
 However, by paying a tour company, you just would not have to go through the fuss of it all yourself.

 Sometimes, one does not have the full budget to visit their desired destinations through a touring company, so they might have to sacrifice just some of the conveniences.